charludo/barely/docs/getting-started.md

 	$ barely --help
 	Usage: barely [OPTIONS] COMMAND [ARGS]...

 	  barely reduces static website development to its key parts, by automatically rendering jinja2 templates and Markdown content into HTML.
 A simple plugin interface allows for easy extensibility, and the built-in live web server makes on-the-fly development as comfortable as possible.

 	Options:
+	  -d, --debug  set logging level to debug
 	  --help       Show this message and exit.

 	Commands:
-	  blueprints  list all available blueprints, or create a new one live        starts a live server, opens your project in the browser and... new         create a new barely project (optionally with a blueprint) rebuild     (re)build the entire project
+	  live*       starts a live server, opens your project in the browser and... blueprints  list all available blueprints, or create a new one lighthouse  use Google Lighthouse to evaluate a page for SEO- and... new         create a new barely project (optionally with a blueprint) rebuild     (re)build the entire project
 	  test        run the testsuite to verify the install